 The typical lifespan of our barrels varies on a few of items.
 The terms in which a barrel will last comes down to the use, care, and environmental conditions for each shooter.
 A rifle barrel is a perishable item, much like an engine.
 If the engine is maintained well and not constantly abused it will last longer than most other engines and vice versa.
 If steady semi auto precision work is what you plan on doing, then you will enjoy one minute to sub minute groups for a while.
 Although, if your setup is more geared towards mag dumps you will just be speeding up the wear and tear process of any barrel.
 Another thing to consider is ammunition choice.
 If the ammunition that you run is over pressured, high velocity, or remanufactured you will be adversely affecting the life span of your barrel.
 Also, we only will only ever recommend that you use factory new SAAMI approved ammunition in our barrels.
 Anything else will void our warranty.

-Typically, our customers will experience 1 MOA to sub MOA groups from our barrels.
+For our standard offerings in the Bloodline, Purebred & K9 Series, when using factory loaded, SAAMI approved, Match Grade ammunition you can expect MOA level accuracy (or better) out of our centerfire rifle barrels at 100 yards.
+Typically, our customers will experience 1 MOA to sub MOA groups from our centerfire rifle barrels.
 That however, cannot be guaranteed for every shooter.
 You must consider outside influencers like the ammunition used, the way the rifle was built, components used, shooter skill, and even environmental conditions.
 Another thing to consider is ammunition choice.
 If the ammunition that you run is inconsistent, over pressured, under pressured, remanufactured or was made by a guy out of his garage you will be adversely affecting the accuracy of your barrel.
 Also, we only will only ever recommend that you use factory new SAAMI approved ammunition in our barrels.
 Anything else will void our warranty.
 We will stand behind our barrels performing 1 MOA (or better) when Match Grade ammo is used, and all other factors have been met.